Wizzerinus/magicnet/README.md

 Its key features are:

-* **Client simplicity**: write simple and intuitive Python code, typehint your code if you want, write zero boilerplate, and get efficient network interaction in any scenario.
+* **Client simplicity**: write simple and intuitive Python code, typehint your code if you want (strongly recommended to use typehints with the object-based API but still optional), write zero boilerplate, and get efficient network interaction in any scenario.
 * **Client flexibility**:
   * MagicNet makes no assumptions about the networking stack of your application.